-Once you have your budget requests submitted, there is really nothing else to do other than hope and prepare.
-Despite having the available time, most LMS buying organizations don’t take advantage of the calm before the storm and are woefully unprepared for their LMS implementation once they have the approvals to proceed with a purchase.
+Once you’ve submitted your budget requests, there is really nothing else to do other than hope and prepare.
+Yet surprisingly, most LMS buying organizations don’t take advantage of the calm before the storm – despite having ample available time to move their agenda forward.

 There is a perception that the implementation process is the time to figure out the small details of the project, but you should define as much in advance as you can to streamline the implementation and maximize your odds of success.

-Even if your LMS budget gets delayed for a year or two, any preparation work you do will be leveraged at that time and you’ll be stronger because of it.
 Preparation is never lost.
-What should you do while waiting for your LMS budget approval?
+Even if your LMS budget gets delayed for a year or two, any preparation work you do will be leveraged at that time, and you’ll be stronger because of it.
+So what exactly should you do while waiting for a green light?

 1) Start Researching – Yesterday

-If you are researching LMSs in the same year you are going to buy an LMS, you are most likely running too fast for comfort.
-Buy a LMS and you are staking your professional reputation on the outcome.
-Most LMS buyers don’t get a second and third opportunity to get the vendor selection and implementation correct.
-You really can’t know too much about the LMS industry, best practices, trends, pitfalls, case studies and vendors if you want to buy an LMS and be successful.
+If you are researching LMSs in the same year you’re going to buy an LMS, you are most likely running too fast for comfort.
+When you choose a learning platform, you’re most likely staking your professional reputation on the outcome.
+Most LMS buyers don’t get a second or third opportunity to get the vendor selection and implementation right.

 2) Create a Measurable Business Plan

-The measurable differences in performance can be attributed to the use of the LMS.
-Once you have identified a historical trend, you can then make future predictions of the impact of the new system that has broader reach, is easier to use, etc. If you start measuring from day one, getting incremental budget for new projects will be easier than first grade math.
+The measurable differences in performance can be attributed to use of the system.
+Once you have identified a historical trend, you can make future predictions about the impact of the new system.

-When a vendor provides quotes on LMS licensing, implementation, hosting and support, they base them directly on usage assumptions.
-The more a LMS buyer knows about their historical and predicted usage patterns, the better the vendor can estimate and provide for the proper level of pricing and support.
-Give a vendor too little data and they bid too high or too low but definitely not right unless they are lucky.
+When vendors provide quotes on LMS licensing, implementation, hosting and support, those estimates are based directly on usage assumptions.
+The more an LMS buyer knows about historical and predicted usage patterns, the better the vendor can estimate and accommodate the appropriate level of pricing and support.

 5) Build a Reference Network

-Vendors hate giving references.
-They never know what their references are going to say.
-It is tough for vendors to keep going back and asking the same clients to provide hour after hour of uncompensated references.
-This means that a vendor has to maintain great relationships with many customers or they will never have enough references to go around in the sales cycle.
-And that is exactly why you need to ask for and conduct client reference calls before selecting any partner.
+This means that vendors must maintain great relationships with many clients or they will never have enough references to satisfy all the prospects in their sales pipeline.
+And that is exactly why you need to ask for and conduct client reference calls before selecting a partner.

-However, you don’t need to wait until the LMS selection process to start getting references.
-Speak with former colleagues, monitor LinkedIn LMS groups, join your local ATD chapter, read vendor case studies and you will find owners and users of many LMS systems.
-Most are happy to share their experiences when asked and many do so freely online.
-If you start your research early, you will be able to create your own informal network, learn best practices, pitfalls, vendors to speak with and vendors to avoid.
+Most clients are happy to share their experiences when asked.
+And many do so freely online.
+If you start your research early, you will be able to create your own informal network, learn best practices and pitfalls, and identify high-quality vendors as well as those you definitely want to avoid.